Betty Applewhite: Storylines

-In jail, Betty learns that it wasn't Caleb behind Melanie Foster's murder—it was Matthew.
-Betty calls Bree, who is in a psychiatric hospital, and warns her that they need to get Danielle to safety.
+In jail, Betty looks at a crime scene photo of Melanie and sees Matthew's jacket.
+Matthew had gone to the lumberyard to find Melanie.
+When she threatens Matthew that she will tell the police what happened if he doesn't take her back, he kills her.
+Matthew had Caleb blamed.
+Betty calls Bree, who is in a psychiatric hospital, and warns her that Danielle is with Matthew, who was the real murderer.
 As Bree escapes the hospital, Matthew and Danielle head back to the neighborhood to grab some things.
 While Danielle attempts to break into her mother's safe, Matthew heads to the Applewhite home to pick up some cash.
 Betty is there to confront him and reveals that she has learned the shocking truth and is even more shocked that he has placed the blame on his brother.

 According to Matthew, Betty loved Caleb more than she loved him.
 Betty argues that she was the only person Caleb was going to receive love from.
 Matthew leaves to get Danielle from her house before Betty alerts the authorities.
 As Matthew prepares to flee with Danielle, they are confronted by Bree.
 In the resulting confrontation, Matthew pulls a gun on Bree, and just as he is about to pull the trigger, he is shot dead by a police sniper.
 Betty decides that this dark chapter of her life is over.
 She packs and leaves Wisteria Lane with Caleb.